d-german/code-quality-design/Writerside/topics/Understanding-Threads-in-Programming-A-Restaurant-Analogy.md

 allocation.

 Tasks (orders) come into the kitchen and are managed by the restaurant manager, who delegates these to the chefs.
-Some Tasks are immediate, requiring active engagement from the chefs, akin to CPU bound tasks in programming that keep threads busy.
+Some Tasks are immediate, requiring active engagement from the chefs, akin to CPU-bound tasks in programming that keep threads busy.
 Other Tasks, like marinating or waiting for a delivery, are asynchronous and don't need constant attention, similar to asynchronous I/O operations in programming.